 But when you take time each week to review everything you have achieved, you will be amazed at how far you’ve come – and you will be even more motivated to continue your journey.

 What is one big goal that you have that you need to start taking small action steps on every day?
-If you’re ready to start 2019 by taking action, get my free 12-month success planner to start planning.
+If you’re ready to start taking action, get my free 12-month success planner to start planning.

 About the Author: Jack CANFIELD, Monthly Mentor, is America’s #1 Success Coach and founder of the billion-dollar book brand Chicken Soup for the Soul® as well as a leading authority on Peak Performance and Life Success.
 If you’re ready to jump-start your life, make more money, and have more fun and joy in all that you do, get FREE success tips from Jack Canfield now at FreeSuccessStrategies.com.
 Jack holds the Guinness World Record for having seven books on the New York Times Bestseller list on the same day.
 He also holds the Guinness World Record for the largest book signing ever for Chicken Soup for the Kid’s Soul.
 Read More…